ansys/pymapdl/doc/source/user_guide/krylov.rst

 You can use the frequency-sweep Krylov method for a high-performance solution of forced-frequency simulations in acoustic or single-field structural analyses.

-Similar to the full harmonic analysis, the frequency sweep Krylov method also uses the full system matrices to compute the harmonic response.
-While the full method solves the full system matrices at every frequency point in the frequency range, the frequency-sweep Krylov method performs the following steps to approximate the response across the frequency range :
+Similar to the full harmonic analysis, the frequency-sweep Krylov method uses full system matrices to compute the harmonic response.
+While the full method solves at every frequency point in the frequency range, the frequency-sweep Krylov method performs the following steps to approximate the response across the frequency range:

 * Builds a Krylov subspace set of vectors at the frequency value in the middle of the requested frequency range